tinganho/balanced-storage/README.md

 Target | Elements | Balance
 --- | --- | ---
-Class| Methods | For every add method there must exist a corresponding sub method.
+Class | Methods | For every add method there must exist a corresponding sub method.
-Scope | Call expressions | Fore every call expression for an add method there must exist a corresponding a sub method call expression.
+Scope | Call expressions | Whenever an add method is called, there must be a possibility that a corresponding sub method is being called.

 ## Inheritance